-The supply chain of our products is complex, international, and has many ecological and social challenges.
+The supply of our products is complex, international, and presents many ecological and social challenges.

-You are quite right to expect us to assume responsibility for the conditions under which your VAUDE product is manufactured.
+It is quite right that you should expect us to assume responsibility for the conditions under which your VAUDE product is manufactured.
 And this also goes for ecological and social issues, from the raw material to the production of the fibers, yarns and fabrics to the finished product.

 Graphic: Fair Wear Foundation

 Our direct business partners for product manufacturing are our producers.
 They prepare the fabrics, cut out pattern pieces and sew them into finished products.
 Quality control and packaging finish off the process.